Libya’s embattled PM says replacing him could trigger war

 In an attempt to court Libyans tired of war and chaos, Dbeibah appealed for what he called “a true national movement” to push for elections.

+Anas el-Gomati, director of the Libyan think tank Sadeq Institute, said Dbeibah’s roadmap mirrors the deep political dispute.
+It is mainly designated to remove powerful Parliament Speaker Aguila Saleh, he said.
+Saleh is one of Dbeibah’s fiercest rivals and the main force behind replacing his government.

+“If Bashaga attempts to force through another parallel administration, allied to Hifter, war could break out (and) that would further delay elections,” he said.

-Libya couldn’t manage to hold elections since its disputed legislative vote in 2014, which caused the county to split for years between rival administrations, each backed by armed militias and foreign governments.
+Libya has been unable to hold elections since its disputed legislative vote in 2014, which caused the county to split for years between rival administrations, each backed by armed militias and foreign governments.

 The oil-rich North African nation has been wrecked by conflict since the NATO-backed uprising toppled then killed longtime dictator Moammar Gadhafi in 2011.